Welcome to AP Biology!

 - Missing assignments fall under my late policy not the retake policy.

-Academic Integrity: Cheating, copying, and plagiarizing will not be tolerated at CVHS.
+Cheating, copying, plagiarizing, and falsifying documents will not be tolerated at CVHS.
 Any student displaying academic dishonesty will be reported and referred to the Assistant Principal.
 The student will receive grade of “0” on the assignment and there will not be an opportunity to make up the assignment.
 This includes exams and quizzes.
 Any disruptions, intentional or unintentional, during a test or quiz will be perceived as a violation of academic integrity in the classroom and will be reported.

 Studying for classes involves more than just "cramming the night before a test."
 The following are suggestions to improve your grade in biology:

 - Write all assignment due dates in your planner.

 - Read over your notes soon after you have written them.

 - Review the vocabulary list as you go.

 - Do all warm-ups, homework, worksheets, study questions, etc.

 - Keep your handouts, lecture summaries, and study questions organized in your notebook.